 - The two highest-ranked Championship clubs from last year — i.e., those that finished 18th and 19th in the Premier League — also enter in the second round.

-- The Premier League clubs playing in Europe — that’s seven of them for the 2020-21 season — enter in the third round
+- The Premier League clubs playing in Europe enter in the third round.

 This all starts with the first round draw in June; those games are played in early August, right after the league season starts.
 Games are typically played on Tuesdays and Wednesdays, so they don’t conflict with league games on the weekends.
 Right after the first round, all the winners go into the pot, with the teams entering for that round, and the draw is done again — this time without the geographical restrictions.

 It goes on like this until the semifinals, which are usually (but not this season) played as two-legged ties at each stadium.

 The final of the 2020-21 League Cup, between Manchester City and Tottenham Hotspur, was played at Wembley Stadium on April 25, 2021 in front of 8,000 spectators.
 City made history with their fourth consecutive trophy; Tottenham last won it in 2008 — also the last time they won any trophy.